zitadel/passwap/README.md

 ### Encoding

 There is no unified standard for encoding password hashes.
-Essentialy one would need to store the parameters used, salt and the resulting hash.
+Essentially one would need to store the parameters used, salt and the resulting hash.
 As the salt and hash are typically raw bytes, they also need to be converted to characters, for example using base64.